Executives & Principals

 B.Com (Hons), CA(SA) CA ANZ

-Bobbette van Zyl is the Head of Central Services for the AITC.
+Bobbette van Zyl is the Head of Business Operations for the AITC.
 Bobbette is a Chartered Accountant with more than ten years' Senior Management experience and a proven ability to improve processes and support business transformation.
 Prior to joining the AITC, Bobbette spent 13 years in the insurance industry and has extensive experience in successfully leading a range of operational departments, affording her the ability to develop and implement effective business plans and strategies across an organisation whilst ensuring a high level of integrity and bringing process improvement to various business activities.

 BBus(HRM), Dip Neuroscience of Leadership, Cert IV Workplace & Business Coaching, FCPHR